Sabrina Mitchell, DO, CAQ, Program Director

 Lyrad Riley, MD

 Dr Lyrad Riley grew up in a small town in Northern California.
 He attended Brigham Young University, then St Louis University Medical School.
 Residency was back in California at Travis AFB then fellowship in surgical obstetrics in Austin, TX.
 Dr Riley served as a Family Physician and Flight Surgeon in the Air Force for 20 years before joining St Mary's Family Medicine Residency.
 He has extensive International experience with over seven years throughout the world including: Great Britain, Germany, Slovenia, Haiti, Belize, Peru, Guam & 7 Nations in Africa.
-The last 6 years he was a faculty physician in Florida -- garnering several teacher of the year awards.
+He spent 6 years as residency faculty in Florida prior to moving to Grand Junction-- garnering several teacher of the year awards.
 His main areas of interest include travel medicine and maternity care.